Date amended:

 Either symptoms/signs alone or serological evidence alone is insufficient for diagnosis, both components must be present.

+It is common that the date of laboratory confirmation of hepatitis E will be after the date of clinical onset.
 The serology during an active infection should have positive IgM antibodies.
 A negative IgM in combination with a positive IgG indicates a past infection.
 Asymptomatic past infection is common.

 Additional diagnoses covered by these SOPs